Effortless hiring in

 • Each parent is entitled to 480 days of parental leave per child, with a portion compensated by the Social Insurance Agency.

-Benefits in Sweden
+Benefits in

 Social Security Benefits